Referral Marketing for Insurance Agents

 - Remove the risk for referrers.
 Think about it.
 Why do most people hesitate to recommend their agent to others?
 It’s the possibility that after they do so, the agent will embarrass them in the eyes of friends, colleagues, or family members.
 To neutralize this concern, take pains to explain that you will provide the same high level of service to the referred contact as you provided to them.
 Plus, be specific about your process for approaching the person, specifying the method and stating you will not hound the person if they don’t respond or if they say no.

 - Identify those clients most likely to make referrals.
 The Rocket Referrals system recommends sending out a one-question survey: “How likely is it that you would recommend (your firm’s name) to a friend or colleague?”
 Using the “Net Promoter Score” (NPS) concept, the survey uses a 10-point scale, with 0 being “not likely” to recommend and 10 being “very likely.”
 Surveys can also include a follow-up question probing the reason behind the rating.
 Consider anyone who answers a 9 or a 10 as a promoter of your firm.
 Ask them for referrals as soon as possible.
 Those who answer 7 or 8 are neutral clients, perhaps needing additional service or communications in order to turn them into promoters.
 Finally, those who answer 0 to 6 are considered detractors.
 They may say bad things about you if given the opportunity.
-To prevent this from happening, follow up with them to see why they’re unhappy about you.
+To prevent this from happening, follow up with them to see why they’re unhappy with you.

 Rocket Referrals suggests sending out an NPS survey every six months to all clients.
-Not only will this provide two extra touch points in your client marketing program, but it will also allow you to intervene with dissatisfied clients before they defect.
+Not only will this provide two extra touchpoints in your client marketing program, but it will also allow you to intervene with dissatisfied clients before they defect.

 - Differentiate your referral marketing from what everyone else does.
 One way to do this is to send three types of handwritten notecards to clients: